 Murder: Almost Perfect

 Note and Disclaimer: Obviously, I still don't own M*A*S*H and its characters, plots and storylines (CBS and 20th Century Fox do) and have picked up its characters, as everybody else has done, and write aplenty.
-However, this story will not include my first O.C. (has new characters, though), but will be a mystery with Margaret/Hawkeye overtones.
+However, this story will not include my first OC (has new characters though), but will be a mystery with some Margaret/Hawkeye overtones.
 Of course, everything can't be perfect and sometimes, people aren't always as they seem…

-Tokyo General, in charge of many things (one of them not being unprofessional and disgusting nurses) had given up on Nurse Curtis after a run-in with the law without a word as to which law was broken (as her records have indicated) and had politely given her a boot to the door without much comment on the matter.
+Tokyo General, in charge of many things (one of them not being unprofessional and disgusting nurses) had given up on Nurse Curtis after a run-in with the law without a word as to which law was broken (as her records have indicated).
+They had then politely given the nurse a boot to the door without much comment on the matter.
 However, with the 4077th short a few nurses, the Army happily picked Nurse Curtis up and planted her where she was needed: Korea.

 Although, for Major Margaret Houlihan, the Regular Army nurse, this nurse was much too much for her to handle.
 Even with gossiping and selfish nurses, Winifred Curtis was one nurse she could have no control over.

-First, small things began to happen, much like the pranks Hawkeye and B.J. pull.
+First, small things began to happen, much like the pranks Hawkeye and BJ pull.
 Little things, like personal objects, papers and even Radar's teddy bear, disappeared and reappeared.
 Lunch was spilled on the officers and even tents fell apart without reason.
-Naturally, Margaret found blame on the Captains and yelled at them fiercely (they denied everything with a smile and a drink), but when surgical instruments were hanging mockingly on the Post-Op ceiling, spelling out obscene words and depicting wild gestures, the Major knew she had another menace on her hands.
-The finger pointing was unanimous, even from Colonel Potter.
+Naturally, Margaret found blame on the captains and yelled at them fiercely (they denied everything with a smile and a drink), but when surgical instruments were hanging mockingly on the Post-Op ceiling, spelling out obscene words and depicting wild gestures, the major knew she had another menace on her hands.
+The finger pointing was unanimous, even from Colonel Potter down the lowliest private.
 It had to be the new nurse who sneered at the staff and stabbed the patients brutally.

 Of course, it was obvious.
 Winifred Curtis did not take her duties quite seriously, but did them well enough that even Margaret could not complain.
 However, she out drank everybody and was intoxicated on-duty sometimes.
 She showed disrespect to her fellow officers and even to the enlisted men, showing how dangerous and violent she could be anywhere when she was ordered to stop.
 It was to the point where Hawkeye even pulled his rank on her, refusing to even ask her out on a date.

-Nurse Curtis' past life and military duties became mysterious and the talk of the camp for a while, but that was silenced when Colonel Potter came up with nothing and suggested everybody do the same: forget about it.
-She was here to stay and to spread more rumors about her would be adding fuel to the fire.
+Nurse Curtis' past life and military duties became mysterious and the talk of the camp for a while, but that was silenced when Colonel Potter came up with nothing to quiet the rumors and suggested everybody do the same: forget about it.
+She was here to stay and to spread more gossip about her would be adding fuel to the fire.

-Even Nurse Curtis' quiet romance with the new corpsman, Sergeant Aaron Church, didn't endear her to many, either.
+Even Nurse Curtis' quiet romance with the new corpsman, Sergeant Aaron Church, didn't endear her to many either.
 He was just as bad as she was, most said in the Mess Tent, and everybody tended to stay away from them, leaving them their own table in a dark, forlorn corner when meals were served.
-He, as well, had a blank record, but he also did his duties without complaint, although Corporal Klinger had claimed he had stolen from his infamous and glorious "Klinger Collection".
-After no evidence had come up after the preliminary searches, the clothes were finally found in the latrine.
+He, as well, had a blank record, but he also did his duties without complaint, although Corporal Klinger had claimed he had stolen from his infamous and glorious "Klinger Collection" and sold it on the Black Market.
+After no evidence had come up after the preliminary searches, the clothes were finally found in the latrine and dutifully given the proper funeral by Klinger himself.

 "Furthermore," Margaret continued, with a fast pace to her own words, "I would like to know the true reason as to why Tokyo General got rid of her and the Army transferred her here instead of some more competent nurses.
 Colonel, there seem to be holes in her records, things that the Army is not telling us.
 Lines are blacked out.
 Personal information is not provided.
 And I need answers and I need them now.
 Who is Nurse Winifred Curtis and what is she doing here in Korea?"